coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

     looking for it.
 -   Automatic Languages: Common and Elven.
 Bonus Languages: Draconic, Gnoll, Gnome, Goblin, Orc, and Sylvan.
 -   Favored Class: Wizard.
-A multiclass elf 's wizard class does not count when determining whether she takes an experience point penalty for multiclassing.
+A multiclass elf ’s wizard class does not count when determining whether she takes an experience point penalty for multiclassing.

 ## Gnomes

--   +2 Constitution, --2 Strength.
+-   +2 Constitution, –2 Strength.
 -   Small: As a Small creature, a gnome gains a +1 size bonus to Armor Class, a +1 size bonus on attack rolls, and a +4 size bonus on Hide checks, but he uses smaller weapons than humans use, and his lifting